-Other species of Absinthium also yield volatile oils, as the COMMON MUGWORT (Artemisia vulgaris), which yields from 0.1 to 0.2 per cent. of an oil containing cineol; Artemisia Barrelieri, which contains an oil consisting almost entirely of thujone, and said to be used in the preparation of Algerian absinthe.
+Other species of Absinthium also yield volatile oils, as the Common mugwort (Artemisia vulgaris), which yields from our to o.2 per cent. of an oil containing cineol; Artemisia Barrelieri, which contains an oil consisting almost entirely of thujone, and said to be used in the preparation of Algerian absinthe.